We are happy to answer any questions you may have

 What are the benefits?

-- Massive reduction in cost of life of the system
+- Massive reduction in the cost of the life of the system

 Traditional systems use a brushed blower motor that cannot be controlled so works at 100% capacity all the time.
 All these systems filter way more air than is actually required which in turn leads to reduced filter life.